Back to all posts

 Two critical components you can’t forget are a check valve and a gate valve.
 The check valve is a one-way door that stops water from flowing back into the pit after it’s been pumped out.
 The gate valve acts as a manual shut-off, which is handy for maintenance.
 If you’re sourcing everything yourself, expect to spend between $300 and $600.
 If that sounds like a lot to manage, our team offers professional sump pump services to handle it all for you.

-A Quick Note on Permits and Local Codes
+Do You Need a Permit?
+A Note on Local Codes

 Before you break ground, it’s smart to do a little homework.
 Depending on where you live in the Metro Detroit area, you might need a permit from your local municipality to install a sump pump, especially if you’re connecting it to the city’s drainage system.
 This isn’t just red tape; it ensures your installation is up to code and won’t cause issues for you or your neighbors down the line.
 A quick call to your city’s building department can clear up any questions.
 When you work with a professional plumber, they handle all the permitting for you, ensuring everything is done by the book.
 If you have questions about local requirements, feel free to contact us.